tamilarasans/infy/README.md

 Run the project as springboot app.

 Once the localhost server is up in 8080 port
-Open H2 in memory console (http://localhost:8080/h2-console) supply username as "sa" & password as "password" and login
+Open H2 in memory console (http://localhost:8080/h2-console) supply username as "sa" & password as "password" for  jdbc:h2:mem:dbtest DB and login.

-Populate the customertransactiondatarepo with few records by using rewards/src/main/resources/data.sql.
+Populate the customer transaction datarepo with few records by using rewards/src/main/resources/data.sql.

 Now the application is ready to serve api requests.